poupeue/VersioningForBeginners/README.md

 # SemanticVersioning For Beginners
 ---

-This shows how a project uses Semantic Versioning to label updates in the format:
+This shows how to use Semantic Versioning to label updates in the format:

 vMAJOR.MINOR.PATCH